 Shoot the Shaggy Dog: The first half of the movie.
 After desperately searching for her husband, she finds him...only to be forced to stand there and watch him die as a test of loyalty.
-Granted, it's what opens up the second half of the plot, and in a way it nicely averts A Million is a Statistic and Protagonist-Centered Morality (since it could be interpreted that her actions - or inactions - mean she believes that preventing Orlov's plans to start a world war is more important than saving Mike.
+Granted, it's what opens up the second half of the plot, and in a way it nicely averts A Million Is a Statistic and Protagonist-Centered Morality (since it could be interpreted that her actions - or inactions - mean she believes that preventing Orlov's plans to start a world war is more important than saving Mike.
 Even so, it did seem to undermine the first half of the movie.

 Tomato Surprise: All the trailers imply that Salt is being framed, and throughout the first half of the movie she certainly acts like it.
-Then it turns out she is a Deep Cover Agent and has been concealing it from her coworkers, her husband and the audience this whole time.
+Then it turns out she is a Deep Cover Agent and has been concealing it from her coworkers, her husband and the audience the whole time.

 Wall Jump: Salt does this at least twice, jumping off the wall to kick an assailant.

 Who Shot JFK?: "In 1959, Lee Harvey Oswald visited Russia.
-The guy who returned was an agent named Alek"
+The guy who returned was an agent named Alek."